gabriele-costa/pests/PITCHME.md

 Given two transition systems $A$ and $B$, their (parallel) composition has
 - a state for each pair of A's and B's states
-- an initial state for each pair of initial states
+- an initial/final state for each pair of initial/final states
+- a transition for each

 ---